East Midlands English

 East Midlands English is a dialect, including local and social variations spoken in most parts of East Midlands England.
 It generally includes areas east of Watling Street (which separates it from West Midlands English), north of an isogloss separating it from variants of Southern English (e.g. Oxfordshire) and East Anglian English (e.g. Cambridgeshire), and south of another separating it from Northern English dialects (e.g. Yorkshire).

 This includes the counties of Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Rutland and Northamptonshire.
-Dialects of northern Derbyshire, Nottinghamshire and Lincolnshire usually share similarities with Northern English dialects.
+Dialects of the northern parts of the East Midlands usually share similarities with Northern English dialects while dialects of the southern parts have similarities with Southern England and parts of the west have some similarities with the West Midlands.
 Relative to other English dialects, there have been relatively few studies of East Midlands English.

 Origins

 The Eastern English Midlands were incorporated in the Norse-controlled Danelaw in the late 9th century by Ivar the Boneless.
 With their conquest, the county towns of the East Midlands counties were converted into fortified, Viking city-states, known as the Five Boroughs of the Danelaw.
 The region's dialect owes much of its grammar and vocabulary to the Nordic influences of its conquerors.
 For example, the East Midlands verb to scraight ('to cry') is thought to be derived from the Norse, skrike in modern Scandinavian, also meaning to cry.

 The East Midlands dialect of Middle English which extended over a much larger area, as far south as Middlesex, is the precursor of modern English spoken today, which has descended from the early modern English of the early 16th century.